build-trust/ockam-documentation/guides/examples/okta.md

 Any Ockam Identifier can issue credentials about another Identifier, however some credential authorities are central to the success and scale of a distributed application.
 For such authorities Ockam Orchestrator offers highly scalable and secure managed credential authorities as a cloud service.

 We also have to consider how credentials are issued to a large number of application entities.
 Ockam offers several pluggable enrollment protocols.
-Once simple option is to use one-time-use enrollment tokens.
+Once simple option is to use one-time-use enrollment tickets.
 This is a great option to enroll large fleets of applications, services, or devices.
 It is also easy to use with automated provisioning scripts and tools.

 <figure><img src="../../.gitbook/assets/diagrams.003.jpeg" alt=""><figcaption><p>Please click the diagram to see a bigger version.</p></figcaption></figure>